Rotozip Rotary Tool My New Best Friend.

 Rotozip is a drywall router/cut out saw.
 Instead of using a keyhole saw you use this tool on your drywall.
-Depending on the bit you use you can use your cut out saw on flooring, tile etc.
+Depending on the tools bit you use, you can use your cut out saw on flooring, tile and all sorts of materials.

 There are other types of drywall routers/cut out saws available from different companies.
 The ones that come to mind are Dremel, DeWalt, Bosch.
-I am sure most tool manufacturers have one.
+I am sure most tool manufacturers have their own version of a rotary cut out tool.

 I purchased a Rotozip so I can only speak on that one.